Paolo-Maffei/xplproject/tieske.xPL_WireShark_dissector/ReadMe.txt

 of feedback the dissector gives on faulty messages.
 For each of the messages the first key-value pair contains the error in the message.

 NOTES
 =====
 Because its coded in lua script, the dissector is not as fast as the built-in dissectors.
-Especially as it does validate every message quite extensively.
-As xPL is not very bandwith intense, this should not be an issue, but in sporadic cases it might be.
+Especially as it does validate every message quite extensively. xPL is not very bandwith intense, so this should not be an issue, but in sporadic cases it might be.
 Consider to capture the data first with the dissector disabled and save the data.
-Then later reopen the saved file with the dissector enabled.
+Then later reopen the saved file with the dissector enabled to perform your analysis.